 Similarly, the Low Embodied Carbon Labeling for Construction Materials program funds the Environmental Protection Agency with $100 million to incubate a labeling program that identifies and labels construction materials meant to be used in federal building construction.
 Specifically, labels indicate materials with less embodied carbon than industry averages.
 This initiative, in conjunction with other federal programs, seek to bring U.S. federal buildings to net zero emissions by 2050.
 Thus far, there have not been any reported awards of this funding; Buildings Hub will track this funding as changes are announced.

 Finally, the Energy Efficiency Materials Pilot Program, popularly known as the Renew America’s Nonprofits Program, is the only funding pot open to non-federal agencies for embodied carbon reduction.
 It is focused on slashing carbon emissions to the end of improving health and safety and lowering utility bills for 501(c)(3) nonprofits.
-The program’s funding was entirely expended in October 2023 with a $45 million award to nine nonprofits, who have established partnerships with 40 partners to deploy these improvements; it is likely that the remaining $5 million is being used for technical assistance and administrative purposes.
+The program’s funding was entirely expended in October 2023 with a $45 million award to nine nonprofits, who have established partnerships with 40 partners to deploy these improvements.
+On Oct.
+1, a second funding opportunity for $2 million opened; the application closes Nov.
+12. Remaining funding will likely be used for technical assistance and administrative purposes.
 About 300 projects are active across 28 states and three territories.
 While most of the funding is directed at retrofits for the purpose of energy use reduction, integration of low-carbon insulation and other reduced embodied carbon materials qualify for funding and seem to be in use in Michigan.

 These public efforts are significant and represent what is likely the first substantive investment into embodied carbon reduction.
 Private efforts are also active on this front.
 One example is Sublime Systems’ development of low-carbon cement — which was recently poured out for the first time for a massive office building in Boston and whose development was funded by an industrial decarbonization IRA program.
 Large companies such as Meta are also investing in at least one clean concrete startup, while Sublime Systems is also receiving millions of dollars in backing from CRH and Holcim, two building materials providers.
 Interest in decarbonizing buildings materials is coming from the top-down and the bottom-up, signifying an important shift in the modern building decarbonization zeitgeist.